YOUR PHOTOBOOK REALIZED: A three-day workshop with Michelle Dunn Marsh and Dan Milnor.

 Realizing your work in book form is a dream for many photographers.
 As the publishing and printing landscapes evolve, new creative tools offer the opportunity to make an art object, in book form, utilizing your photographs.

-PSPF is proud to present its artist’s book workshop led by a seasoned designer / publisher, and one of the most prolific artist book makers working today.
+PSPF is proud to present this amazing workshop led by a seasoned designer / publisher, and one of the most prolific artist book-makers working today.

-Day One: An introduction to the artist book, and the many forms it can take, looking at a variety of both hand-crafted and highly-produced examples, as well as a review of participants’ projects for book consideration.
-Discussions about concept, physicality, sequencing, materials, quantities, and production of your artist’s book will take place.
+Day One: An introduction to book design, sequence & the many forms books can take, looking at a variety of both hand-crafted and highly-produced examples, as well as a review of participants’ projects for book consideration.
+Discussions about concept, physicality, sequencing, materials, quantities, and production of your photo book will take place.

-Day Two: You will apply knowledge toward your own project with hands-on sequencing, scale consideration, and walk out the door with a mock-up for ongoing development.
+Day Two: You will apply knowledge toward your own project with hands-on sequencing, scale consideration, and receive feedback on a mock-up for ongoing development.

-Complete and upload your project to Blurb for printing.
+Complete and upload your project to Blurb for printing which will be delivered to your address within 2-4 weeks.

 Who is this class for?